maxerbox/fisherman-discord.js/TUTORIAL.md

 ## Locales

-The "locales" option is used by middlewares, to save data for them, see [required-prefixe-fisherman](https://github.com/maxerbox/required-prefixe-fisherman) for an example
+The "locales" option is used by middlewares to save data for them, see [required-prefixe-fisherman](https://github.com/maxerbox/required-prefixe-fisherman) for an example

 ## Fisherman options